LGBTQ+ Family Building

 The Evaluation Cycle

-Before beginning the egg donation cycle, your specialist may or may not perform a “trial run” also known as a mock cycle to determine the correct amounts of estrogen and progesterone that your body requires for a successful pregnancy.
+Before beginning the embryo transfer cycle, your specialist may or may not perform a “trial run” also known as a mock cycle to determine the correct amounts of estrogen and progesterone that your body requires for a successful pregnancy.
 They will give you an orally administered, natural estrogen, called Estrace, in gradually increasing dosages over a 9 to 14 day period.
 We will then measure your blood estrogen levels.
 Next, we will perform an ultrasound to monitor the thickening of the uterine lining, which is necessary for a successful implantation.
-After the evaluation cycle is complete, Dr. Ghadir will have a plan on how to effectively prepare your uterine lining for the fertilization cycle.
+After the evaluation cycle is complete, Dr. Ghadir will have a plan on how to effectively prepare your uterine lining for the embryo transfer cycle.

 Sperm Donor Program, for IUI and IVF IUI